sinsunsan/sinsunsan.github.io/_posts/2016-12-28-typical-grammatical-fault-in-english.md

 * **Payement** > **payment** (paiement in french) movement = move + ent / payment = pay + ment
 * **entreprise** > **enterprise** (remember strat Trek entreprise space shuttle !)

+Do not use passive form in english like it is so common in french.

+* **ce module permet de faire la recommandation** > this module enable recommandation plutot que "allow to do"